High-energy neutrinos and gamma rays from winds and tori in active galactic nuclei: Additional results

 Figs.\ref{fig:SED_inner} and \ref{fig:SED_outer} clarify the separate contributions of different emission processes to the inner and outer regions, respectively, for the fiducial case.
-For the inner region, Bethe-Heitler (BeH) cascade dominates all bands, while photopion cascade can be comparable in some bands.
+For the inner region, $pp$ cascade dominates all bands, while Bethe-Heitler (BeH) and photopion cascade can be non-negligible in some bands.
 Proton synchrotron is subdominant.
 For the outer region, each band is dominated by a different component.
 Going from low to high energy: $pp$ $\pi^\pm$ decay pair synchrotron, $\gamma\gamma$ cascade, $pp$ $\pi^\pm$ decay pair external inverse Compton (EIC), and $pp$ $\pi^0$ decay.

-Fig.\ref{fig:SED_etaBcomp} shows cases with different combinations of $B$ and $\eta_g$ compared to the fiducial case.
-Values of $\eta_g \sim$ 1-40 and $B \sim$ 500-1000 G appear compatible with the current MM data.